As an Amazon Associate, I earn from qualifying purchases you make on this website.

 While I was there, a group of people wearing kimonos came along.
 You can’t see it in these pictures, but there were quite a few.
 They kept moving, so it was hard to photograph them.
-With many of them in blue and purple, they complemented the flowers perfectly.
+With many of them in blue and purple they perfectly complemented the flowers.

 All good things come to an end.
 That group soon left.
 With the threat of rain and me with no umbrella, I departed too.
 I don’t mind getting wet, but I didn’t want to take chances which is only water-resistant.
 It’s not waterproof.

 Are you a Japanese Iris fan?
 If you are, let me know and tell me where the best garden of them is in Tokyo.
 I’d like to see somewhere new.
 And I would like to see some more people wearing kimonos there.

 The Ninomaru is a part of the larger East Gardens of the Imperial Palace.
 You can learn more about it here.
 It is a great place to spend an afternoon with a camera.
 If you are a flower lover, you’ll enjoy it.
 And it is in the center of the city.